List Learner Activities: Provide experiences that allow the learners to perform

 - Create a Learning Platform that will support the learning process, rather than a one-shot activity.

-- Create performance aids so that the learners' training time is reduced to the bare minimum.
+- Create performance aids that can replace training or reduce the learners' training time to the bare minimum.

-When selecting activities to help the future performers learn the new skills and knowledge, it helps to think in terms of Bloom's Cognitive Domain, but rather than use the old versions of his cognitive domain, use the updated version developed by Lorin Anderson, a former student of Bloom:
+When selecting activities to help the future performers learn the new skills and knowledge, it helps to think in terms of Bloom's Cognitive Domain, but rather than use the old versions of his cognitive domain, use the updated version developed by Lorin Anderson, a former student of Bloom (Anderson, Krathwohl, Airasian, Cruikshank, Mayer, Pintrich, Raths, Wittrock, 2001):

 Note that this chart lists the categories in reverse order (complex skills to easier skills).
 This is the opposite from most other charts.
-This is because in a knowledge based society, these types of skills are normally more important.
-For example, rather than remembering a lot of things that might soon change, we rely on our connections to others and relying on the internet and computer apps.
+This is because in a knowledge-based society, these types of skills are normally more important.
+For example, rather than remembering a lot of facts that will probably change, we can rely on our connections to others, internet search, and apps to provide the needed information.

-The chart below list examples of activities that will help promote the skills and knowledge of the various cognitive domains:
+The chart below list examples of activities that will help promote the skills and knowledge of the various cognitive domains (NOTE: depending on how you use the activity, it could be used in one or more of the cognitive categories):

 |Creating (build a product, process, concept, etc. in order to obtain a result)||OJT (coaching), doing, learning through mistakes|